yuweiping/awesome-stars/README.md

 *   [postcss/postcss](https://github.com/postcss/postcss) - Transforming styles with JS plugins

 *   [tailwindlabs/tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development.

+## C

+*   [webui-dev/webui](https://github.com/webui-dev/webui) - Use any web browser or WebView as GUI, with your preferred language in the backend and modern web technologies in the frontend, all in a lightweight portable library.

 ## JavaScript